-For more information on how to become a certified UEZ business contact (856) 794-4000 x 4622
+For more information on how to become a certified UEZ business contact

 Project Beautify

 The City of Vineland's UEZ Exterior Improvement Program

 Purpose and Mission

 The purpose of this program is to improve the appearance of commercial properties located in the Vineland UEZ.
 Improving the appearance of commercial buildings is part of an overall strategy to attract customers and new businesses as well as to support existing businesses.